pradoprojects/pradoprojects.github.io/index.md

 </p>

 <div style="text-align: justify">
-The purpose of the system was to help automate the process of evaluation between employees of a corporation that I worked for, in the Agricultural Research field.</div>
+I developed this system to help automate the process of evaluation between employees of a corporation that I worked for, in the Agricultural Research field.</div>
 [See more info at Git Repository...](https://github.com/pradoprojects/SiAC)

 <br/>